andr9528/andr9528/README.md

 I have a Bachelor in Software development, with a focus on Backend development with use of C#.
 For anybody interested my CV can be found [here](https://drive.google.com/file/d/1ZOuCYjfvLkhuHpEg0rCmXhnNhlC2pStO/view?usp=sharing).

-Currently, when i am not on the lookout for work, i spend a bit of time here and there working on either my game [Deities and Monsters](https://github.com/Wolfrite/DeitiesAndMonsters-Public) or my program [TimeTracker](https://github.com/andr9528/TimeTracker), both of which uses my submodule [Wolf.Utility.Core](https://github.com/andr9528/Wolf.Utility.Core)
+Currently, i am employeed by Tv2 Denmark, working on protocols and automation scripts for Dataminer.
+In my limited sparetime, i occasionally spend a bit of time working on either my game [Deities and Monsters](https://github.com/Wolfrite/DeitiesAndMonsters-Public) or my program [TimeTracker](https://github.com/andr9528/TimeTracker), both of which uses my submodule [Wolf.Utility.Core](https://github.com/andr9528/Wolf.Utility.Core)

 [![andr9528's GitHub stats](https://github-readme-stats.vercel.app/api?username=andr9528)](https://github.com/anuraghazra/github-readme-stats)
 <!--